thebashbashbash/labforward/README.md

    the new React Context API and React Hooks are the future.
 3. The end user should be able to switch between their data sets.
-4. All components should be tested for successfully using Jest/Enzyme.
+4. All components should be tested for successfully rendering, using Jest/Enzyme.
-5. A very simple test that tests that it is possible to test a shallow state change using Jest/Enzyme (test should be improved by doing a deeper test of state change and by using jest-axios-mock when adding real endpoints).
+5. A simple test that checks that it is possible to change the state (=change data set) using Jest/Enzyme.
+Future improvement: this test should be improved by rewriting it so that the test actually changes the state in the state management class (in a mock manner with Jest/Enzyme) by using React Context (this requires turning DataSetController into a class component).
+Future improvement: use jest-axios-mock when adding real endpoints.

 # Project details